Sigkaio636/JGU-HIM-summer-internship/README.md

 These are simply the functions for reading Boscos.f output files in .dep and .dfo format.

 ### 📝🧮 ./Sfactor 📝🧮
-These are Jupyter notebooks containing the data analysis of the Boscos.f and Racam5.f outputs, for the final refits of the models and the S-factor contribution calculations.
+These are Jupyter notebooks containing the data analysis of the Boscos.f and Racam5.f outputs, for the final model refits and the S-factor contribution calculations.
 #### ▶ ./Sfactor/Racam_sca.ipynb
-The initial calculations of S-factor, first time using the Racam5.f code.
+The initial calculations of S-factor contributions, first time using the Racam5.f code.
 The results are used for the [13/08/2025 meeting](<Meeting presentations/13-08 meet.pptx>).
 The results are not are not definite, because later was performed a refit for central potential depth of p-waves.
 #### ▶ ./Sfactor/Complete-Sfactor.ipynb
 This is the more extensive and last analysis.
-It starts again from the beginning by evaluating the correspondence of Tokimoto's potentials, applying what it was learned earlier when attempting to adjust the binding energy.
+It starts again from the beginning by evaluating the correspondence of Tokimoto's potentials, applying what it was learned earlier when attempting to adjust the binding energy (the convention of mass unit and Coulomb radius choice and central vs spin-orbit models don't have a significant advantage among them).
 It focuses solely on fitting with empirical radius and masses.
-He explains how the process of building the latest models went.
+It is explained how the process of building the latest models went.

 Furthermore, as both Fortran codes are used, it has been necessary to ensure that both give the same results. (see [Complete HPC directory](##-complete-hpc-directory))